Skip to main content

 Service Animals

 Service animals are dogs (and in some cases miniature horses) that are individually trained to perform specific tasks directly related to a person’s disability (for example: guiding someone who is blind, alerting someone who is deaf, pulling a wheelchair, or recognizing a seizure).
 Under the Americans with Disabilities Act (ADA), service animals are allowed to accompany their handler in all areas of campus where the public is normally allowed.
-Students are not required to register their service animal with Disability Support Services, but doing so can help us provide additional support if needed.
+Students are not required to register their service animal with Student Well-Being & Accessibility, but doing so can help us provide additional support if needed.

 Emotional Support Animals (ESAs)